kappagammatango/bills/Inferior Gov Act.md

 **§ 1.
 TITLE**

 &nbsp;&nbsp;&nbsp; (a) This Act shall be known as "An Act to Further Empower the Inferior Executives".

-&nbsp;&nbsp;&nbsp; (b) This Act may be cited as the "Inferior Government Act of 2025".

 <br/>